robinkarim/Production-Book/docs/mai/android-sample-application.md

 - MaiHelper - Helper class.
 It gets a ANALYTICS token that will be used to authenticate your app to the Cirrent cloud.
 Do not forget to change apiKey/apiSecret here if you plan to generate the analytics JWT token using the SDK.
 See the article on  [tokens](analytics-token-generation)  for more information.

-You can download the sample app from Google Play at  [https://play.google.com/store/apps/details?id=com.cirrent.ZipKeyApp](https://play.google.com/store/apps/details?id=com.cirrent.ZipKeyApp)
+You can download the sample app at https://github.com/Cirrent/ZipKey-Android-App